Irvine Food Delivery Accident

 Irvine Food Delivery Accident Cases

-Food delivery services such as Doordash and UberEats have become very common throughout Orange County, especially in the city of Irvine.
-For many, this is an exciting thing.
-You can literally order just about any meal imaginable, from your favorite fast-food fries to a high-end sushi dinner, and it has it delivered right to your doorstep in a reasonable amount of time.
+Food delivery services, such as Doordash and UberEats, have become popular throughout Orange County, especially in the city of Irvine.
+The reason for popularity stems from the convenience of ordering food from the comfort of your own home.
+You can request an order for just about any meal imaginable, from your favorite fast food fries to a high-end sushi dinner, and have it delivered right to your doorstep in a reasonable amount of time.

 However, there is a downside to this growing trend.
 With the increasing popularity of these services comes the reality that there are now more vehicles on Irvine’s streets than ever.
-Not only are there more cars on the streets, but these drivers are typically in a rush to make their deliveries as quickly as possible.
+Food delivery drivers are typically in a rush to make their deliveries as quickly as possible.
 As a result, they may not always drive safely or follow traffic rules.

 It’s a matter of simple statistics.
 The more cars there are on the road, the greater the chances of being involved in a car accident.
-Furthermore, there are other health-related food issues that come along with these food delivery services too, such as being made sick by contaminated food.
-We will discuss those other health issues in this article, too.
+Furthermore, there are other health-related food issues that come along with these food delivery services too, such as becoming ill from contaminated food.

-Food delivery service regulations and laws are evolving rapidly because of the recent passing of AB-5, which will primarily affect employee classification.
-Until recently, drivers were thought of as independent contractors.
+Food delivery service regulations and laws are evolving rapidly because of the passing of AB5, which will primarily affect employee classification.
 We will discuss the difference between employees and independent contractors below.

 However, regardless of status, all food delivery service drivers are under pressure to deliver quickly.
-Because of this pressure, they are likely to look up an address while driving, speed, not obey right of way laws, drive while tired, and make dangerous lane changes.
+Because of this pressure, they are likely to look up an address while driving, speeding, not obeying the right-of-way laws, driving while tired, or making dangerous lane changes.
 All of these examples are forms of negligent behavior, which can subject a food delivery driver to liability.

 - Pays their drivers on a bi-weekly or weekly basis.